Message for Readers

 Finally on volunteer work, I continued to do volunteer work at Hwa Chong, IPOS and NRF.
 Retired from my ITE role after 9 years.
 Felt a bit sad as I really liked the ITE mission and vision.
 Took on more responsibility with HC side so that kind of balances out.

 So in summary, 2025 has been a good year for all 3 of the purposes.
-The write downs on VC side finally came but it’s the ugliness/weakness of human nature that is subsequently exposed that I would rather not have to experience and see.
+The write downs on VC side finally came but it’s the ugliness/weakness of human nature that is was subsequently exposed that I would rather not have to experience and see.

 Also, i hope our tech ecosystem prospects will improve but i know there will likely be more closures and write downs coming even as the better companies start to pull ahead and shine thru.